rotaki/tpcc-runner/README.md

 ## Dependencies
 - Ubuntu 20.04
-- gcc 10
+- g++ >= 10
-- C++20 NAIVE
+- C++20 (for NAIVE protocol)
-- C++17 SILO
+- C++17 (for SILO protocol)
 ## Build

-Currently concurrency control protocols support in this repository are
+Currently concurrency control protocols supported in this repository are
+- NAIVE
-- NAIVE: a naive protocol that locks the whole database on exeuction
+  - a naive protocol that locks the whole database on exeuction
+- SILO
-- SILO: a scalable multi-core optimistic concurrency control protocol
+  - a scalable multi-core optimistic concurrency control protocol

 To build,